FormaServe/python-workshop/virtual-environments.md

 * FormaServe Systems Ltd - *All work* - [FormaServe](https://www.formaserve.co.uk)

-## Copyright © 2023 FormaServe Systems Ltd
+## Copyright © 2025 FormaServe Systems Ltd

 All Rights Reserved.
 This software is proprietary and confidential. \
-Unauthorized copying, modification, distribution, or creation of derivative works of this code is strictly prohibited without the express written consent of FormaServe Systems Ltd.
+Unauthorised copying, modification, distribution, or creation of derivative works of this code is strictly prohibited without the express written consent of FormaServe Systems Ltd.

 ## Acknowledgments